henriquemoreiraa/form-app/README.md

 🔤 Form app
 =========================

-Form app, using React, React Routers and Styled Components
+Form app, using React, React Routers, typescript and Styled Components
 ---------------------------

 ### How it works: